frsyuki/spread/README.md

     +----------+-------------------+---------------------------------+
     ...

 And each object can have multiple versions.
 You can get back old version of the object unless you surely delete it.
+Each version is identified by name or created time (UNIX time at UTC).

+TODO: See API Reference

 ## Learm more

   - TODO: See Architecture
-  - TODO: See Install
+  - TODO: See Installation
   - TODO: See API Reference